 "The Hangman And The Papist"

 Jon Hall alerted me to a cover by folk-rock band Treebeard on their latest album "Heavy Wood".
 Most of the other tracks are fairly traditional.
-On their site www.treebeard.org.uk, they comment:
+On their site www.treebeard.org.uk, when I looked a while back, they commented:

 "Another one we have been doing since the early Haze days.
 We first heard this in 1976 when Radio Hallam broadcast the Rick Wakeman concert from the City Hall (my first concert!).
 As an introduction to the show they played 'Roundabout' by Yes & 'Hangman & the Papist' from the Strawbs.
 When we used to play it with Haze, not many people recognised it as a Strawbs song & assumed it was an original.
 We just kept quiet.
 Now everyone seems to recognise it. "